 - 2 kiwi, peeled and chopped

-- 1 teaspoon fresh ginger, peeled and chopped
+- 1 tsp fresh ginger, peeled and chopped

-- 1/2 cup frozen pineapple (or fresh and some ice cubes)
+- ½ cup frozen pineapple or fresh plus some ice cubes

 - 1 scoop Spring of Life greens powder (optional, but adds a lot of extra nutrients)